Star Wars Celebration: Celebration Japan

+Celebration Japan 2025

+It was announced on April 10, 2023 during the Celebration Europe 2023 closing ceremony that there would be no event in 2024.
+Instead, the next Celebration would be held in Japan in 2025.
+This three-day event was held at the Makuhari Messe Convention Center near Tokyo from April 18 to 20.
+During the first day, Shawn Levy's Star Wars: Starfighter was announced with Ryan Gosling set to star.

+Star Wars Celebration Anaheim

-Celebration Anaheim
+Celebration Anaheim 2015

-It was announced at the closing ceremonies of Celebration Europe II that Celebration Anaheim would be held in Anaheim, California, at the Anaheim Convention Center, from April 16–19, 2015, with an anticipated turnout of about 50,000 fans.
+It was announced at the closing ceremonies of Celebration Europe II that Celebration Anaheim would be held in Anaheim, California, at the Anaheim Convention Center, from April 16 to 19, 2015, with an anticipated turnout of about 50,000 fans.

 This event was one of the most anticipated due to the December 2015 release of Star Wars: The Force Awakens with most news and info on the film being kept secretive prior to the event.
 The entire celebration was broadcast live online free via www.starwars.com and the Star Wars' YouTube channel.
 The long-awaited second teaser trailer for the Star Wars: The Force Awakens premiered on April 16, 2015, during the opening panel of the event which also included many of the stars of the upcoming film, new and old, director J. J. Abrams along with producer and president of Lucasfilm, Kathleen Kennedy.
 The following day, fans were treated to the trailer for the upcoming videogame, Star Wars: Battlefront while on the third day the trailer for the second season of Star Wars Rebels made its debut.
 The Celebration closed out its fourth and final day with fans being shown an exclusive teaser trailer for Rogue One, which was released in December 2016.
 This is the first of two anthology films, which are also known as the stand-alone or origin story films.

-Celebration Europe III
+Celebration Anaheim 2022

-It was announced on April 19, 2015, during the closing ceremonies at Celebration Anaheim, that Celebration Europe III would take place July 15–17, 2016, at the ExCel center in London, England.
-"Jedi Master VIP Tickets" sold out immediately.
-This was the last Star Wars Celebration that the original trilogy stars Kenny Baker and Carrie Fisher would attend, due to their passing in mid to late 2016.
+It was announced on April 15, 2019, the last day of Celebration Chicago 2019, that in 2020, the next Star Wars Celebration would be held for the second time at the Anaheim Convention Center in Anaheim, California.
+On June 15, 2020, it was announced that the 2020 Celebration had been cancelled due to the COVID-19 pandemic, with the next event scheduled to be held from August 18 to 21, 2022.
+The event was later moved forward by three months.
+Several new Disney+-exclusive Star Wars series were promoted, including Young Jedi Adventures, Tales of the Jedi, Obi-Wan Kenobi, Andor and Ahsoka.